Photo Credit: Photo courtesy of Marc and Jazz

 Jazz: 1.Performing at Open Mic’s and Presenting our art together at a Live Cultural Art Exhibition (Jazz clothing line, Marc’s Paintings) at Woke Folks Festival in Chiang Mai, Thailand.
 2. Shacking up at a deserted beachfront resort in Koh Tao, Thailand.
 Free from tourists, noise, and technology.
 3. Finding our first home/investment in Europe.

 Without knowing the neighborhood at all, or even having a chair to sit on, we packed our car and moved to a small nature filled city Leipzig, Germany.
-We now have an art studio there and new artist community!
+We now have an art studio there and a new artist community!

 TN: Where was your favorite destination to go to together?